kubernetes/kubernetes/docs/api-conventions.md

 * resourceVersion: a string that identifies the common version of the objects returned by in a list.
 This value MUST be treated as opaque by clients and passed unmodified back to the server.
 A resource version is only valid within a single namespace on a single kind of resource.

-Every simple kind returned by the server, and any simple kind sent to the server that must support idempotency or optimistic concurency should return this value.Since simple resources are often used as input alternate actions that modify objects, the resource version of the simple resource should correspond to the resource version of the object.
+Every simple kind returned by the server, and any simple kind sent to the server that must support idempotency or optimistic concurrency should return this value.Since simple resources are often used as input alternate actions that modify objects, the resource version of the simple resource should correspond to the resource version of the object.

 Differing Representations